Accredited Lay Ministry

 Selection for both ministries is at Diocesan level.
 If you think that God is calling you to ordained ministry see Exploring your call for more information from the Diocese of Southwark, or see the national Church of England information.
 Note that as SPA is a Diocesan ministry, it does not feature on the Church of England national website.

-Readers are Lay Ministers of the Church of England licensed by the Bishop primarily to lead worship and preach.
+Readers are Lay Ministers of the Church of England licensed by the Bishop primarily to preach, teach and lead worship.

 Southwark Pastoral Auxiliary Ministry (SPAs)